 The History of Kellenberg Memorial

 In September, 1987, the Administration of Kellenberg Memorial High School announced the establishment of the Bro.
 Joseph C. Fox Latin School.
-The Latin School is named in honor of a Marianist brother, Bro.
-Joseph C. Fox, who taught for over fifty years in Catholic schools.
-This new division of KMHS will provide a qualitative Catholic education to students from the public schools in grades six through eight.
+The Latin School is named in honor of Marianist Brother Joseph C. Fox, who taught for over fifty years in Catholic schools.
+This division of KMHS provides a qualitative Catholic education to students in grades six through eight.

-Kellenberg Memorial High School is a Catholic coeducational school.
-It was founded to serve the Catholics of Long Island and has enjoyed their support and assistance.
+Kellenberg Memorial High School is a Catholic co-educational school, founded to serve Catholics of Long Island.
 Accordingly, priority in admissions is given to baptized members of the Roman Catholic Church.
 Enrollment is open to young men and women who are professing Christians as resources permit, with the priority given to Catholic students.